Computer program: Utility program

-A utility program is designed to aid system administration and software execution.
-Operating systems execute hardware utility programs to check the status of disk drives, memory, speakers, and printers.
-A utility program may optimize the placement of a file on a crowded disk.
-System utility programs monitor hardware and network performance.
-When a metric is outside an acceptable range, a trigger alert is generated.
+A utility is a program that aids system administration and software execution.
+An operating system typically provides utilities to check hardware such as storage, memory, speakers, and printers.
+A utility may optimize the performance of a storage device.
+System utilities monitor hardware and network performance and may trigger an alert when a metric is outside the nominal range.
+A utility may compress files to reduce storage space and network transmission time.
+A utility may sort and merge data sets or detect computer viruses.

-Utility programs include compression programs so data files are stored on less disk space.
-Compressed programs also save time when data files are transmitted over the network.
-Utility programs can sort and merge data sets.
-Utility programs detect computer viruses.

 Microcode program

-A microcode program is the bottom-level interpreter that controls the data path of software-driven computers.
+A microcode program is the bottom-level interpreter that controls the datapath of software-driven computers.

 (Advances in hardware have migrated these operations to hardware execution circuits.)
 Microcode instructions allow the programmer to more easily implement the digital logic level—the computer's real hardware.
 The digital logic level is the boundary between computer science and computer engineering.

 A logic gate is a tiny transistor that can return one of two signals: on or off.